innovation-first/paradox-innovation/README.md

 ```

 Blog posts are delivered as markdown files.
 Images can be provided as well.
-The simplest method is to start from the welcome example.
+The simplest method is to start from one of the existing post.
 Here are some explicit explanations.

 In [content/posts](./content/posts), create a new folder.
 Name it with your article name in lowercase.
 And please replace spaces with '-'.